 ( please click on the thumbnail to see the full-sized photo)

 In addition to the dogs we have available for adoption, we are happy to provide a referral service for people who, for one reason or another, are forced to give up their pets.
-Since these dogs are not with us we have not personally provided their veterinary care but can share with you the information we have been given by their current owners.
+Since the referral dogs are not with us we have not personally met them or provided their veterinary care but can share with you the information we have been given by their current owners.
 We screen each application as thoroughly as we would for our dogs and can only process those applications with excellent veterinary references, and a securely fenced yard.
 Approved applications are then forwarded to the dog's owner who will make the final arrangements for the adoption of these wonderful animals!

 |Thanks for visiting our rottweilers.
 This page is updated as